-Our mission in organising the Digitalisation & HR Salon was to provide clarity and insight on positive transformation in the workplace.
+Our mission in organizing the Digitalization & HR Salon was to provide clarity and insight on positive transformation in the workplace.
 As most professionals are aware by now, change and agility are more relevant to businesses than ever before.
 55% of European executives believe they will need to retrain or replace over a quarter of their workforce between now and 2023, and HR departments are increasingly concerned with retention.
 At the same time, companies increasingly look to digital technologies to keep up with the dynamic needs of a 21st century world.
 So where do we go from here?

 “IT and HR will be the deciding factors in whether a company is successful in the digital age."

 We wanted to tackle that question together and give stakeholders the chance to hear it from the experts.
 The salon brought in roughly 50 business leaders from diverse backgrounds, including human resources, education, tech and consulting.
 Led by our HR experts and innovation drivers, we got stuck into the most pressing questions around digitalization and agility.

 A short video of the guest speakers, hosts and attendees at our event.
 We look forward to the next one!

 Katharina Heuer brought her experiences as an HR pioneer and expert to the table, discussing the challenges and opportunities presented by digital transformation and innovative HR trends.
 Her keynote speech highlighted the importance of adapting to new workplaces, in which both power dynamics and working conditions are becoming less fixed.
 Rather than push against digitalisation, she encourages harnessing it to support new possibilities.
 For example, digital technologies provide easy ways to boost connectivity between independent or remote employees; and big data lets us make more informed decisions about our HR strategies.
 Digitalisation doesn’t detract from our values - it offers new pathways for those values to be upheld.